-INTRODUCTION About the Statement Eurobodalla Local Strategic Planning Statement (Statement) is a strategic document, setting out a 20-year vision for land use planning in the Shire.
-It outlines how growth and change will be managed to ensure high levels of livability, prosperity and environmental protection are achieved in Eurobodalla.
-Further, it identifies the unique characteristics that contribute to the local identity of the towns and villages within the Shire and continues to celebrate and enhance the shared community values as described in Council's Community Strategic Plan -One Community.
-This Statement identifies four overarching planning priorities to achieve Council's vision for the Shire, along with actions to monitor and report on the progress.
-The Statement also seeks to be consistent with the South East & Tablelands Regional Plan and the Community Strategic Plan.
-Glossary The Statement uses common planning documents referenced throughout the document, including: Local Environmental Plan (LEP) -Eurobodalla Local Environmental Plan 2012 is the main statutory document that establishes the land use planning provisions throughout the Eurobodalla.
+Introduction The Eurobodalla Local Strategic Planning Statement (Statement) is a strategic document, setting out a 20-year vision for land use planning in the shire.
+It outlines how growth and change will be managed to ensure high levels of liveability, prosperity and environmental protection are achieved in Eurobodalla.
+Further, it identifies the unique characteristics that contribute to the local identity of the shire's towns and villages and continues to celebrate and enhance the shared community values as described in Council's Community Strategic Plan - One Community.

+This Statement identifies four overarching planning priorities to achieve Council's vision for the shire, along with actions to monitor and report on the progress.
+The Statement also seeks to be consistent with the Eurobodalla Community Strategic Plan and the South East and Tablelands Regional Plan.
+Glossary The Statement uses common planning documents referenced throughout the document, including: Local Environmental Plan (LEP) - Eurobodalla Local Environmental Plan 2012 is the main statutory document that establishes the land use planning provisions throughout the Eurobodalla.
 The LEP provides the zoning and development standards.

-Development Control Plans (DCPs) -Eurobodalla Shire Council has a number of DCPs relating to particular zoned land, including residential, commercial, industrial and rural land uses.
+Development Control Plans (DCPs) - Eurobodalla Shire Council has a number of DCPs relating to particular zoned land, including residential, commercial, industrial and rural land uses.
 DCPs are non-statutory plans that provide detailed planning guidelines and development controls to support the LEP.

-Policy Context The Statement has been prepared in accordance with the Environmental Planning and Assessment Act 1979, identifying: - issues and opportunities that faced by the region; - planning priorities consistent with the South East & Tablelands Regional Plan and Council's Community Strategic Plan; - actions required to achieve the planning priorities; and - evaluation and monitoring process to track our progress.
+Figure 1 -Integrated Planning and Reporting Framework Context Policy context The Statement has been prepared in accordance with the Environmental Planning and Assessment Act 1979, identifying:

-The Statement will be monitored and reported on through the NSW Government Integrated Planning and Reporting framework (as illustrated in Figure 1) and reviewed in conjunction with the Eurobodalla's Community Strategic Plan.

-Purpose of Statement The Statement has been prepared as a conduit between the strategic priorities established in the South East & Tablelands Regional Plan and local priorities detailed in the LEP and DCPs, to ensure a consistent strategic planning approach (Figure 2).
+- issues and opportunities faced by the region - planning priorities consistent with the South East and Tablelands Regional Plan and Council's Community Strategic Plan - actions required to achieve the planning priorities - evaluation and monitoring process to track our progress.
+The Statement will be monitored and reported on through the NSW Government Integrated Planning and Reporting framework (Figure 1) and reviewed in conjunction with Council's Community Strategic Plan.
+Purpose of statement The Statement has been prepared as a conduit between the strategic priorities established in the South East and Tablelands Regional Plan and local priorities detailed in the LEP and DCPs, to ensure a consistent strategic planning approach (Figure 2).
+The Statement will be reviewed in conjunction with the review of Eurobodalla's Community Strategic Plan every 4 years and is to be a dynamic document that reflects the changing nature of Eurobodalla in years to come.

+Figure 2 -Strategic Planning Approach

+Context

+Our context

-Our Context Eurobodalla is a natural paradise spanning the south coast of New South Wales, located 150 to 220 kilometres east of Canberra and 280 to 360 kilometres south of Sydney.
-The region is close enough to Canberra and Sydney to be comfortably visited within a day, and yet far enough away from these urban centres to feel as a getaway from the hustle and bustle of a city.
-The local government area is a long stretch of land, some 3,427km in land area, extending from South Durras in the north to Wallaga Lake in the south and includes the three main towns of Batemans Bay, Morurya and Narooma.
-The Great Dividing Range provides an extensive escarpment along the western boundary of the Shire.
-A number of rivers, starting from the escarpment, meander to the coastline and create large estuaries full of marine life.
-Eurobodalla's original inhabitants are the Durgha-speaking people of the Yuin nation.
-Aboriginal heritage is rich and meaningful throughout the Shire and Eurobodalla is aptly translated as land between many waters.
+Eurobodalla is a natural paradise spanning the south coast of New South Wales, located 150 to 220 kilometres east of Canberra and 280 to 360 kilometres south of Sydney.
+The region is close enough to Canberra and Sydney to be comfortably visited within a day, and yet far enough away from these urban centres to feel like a getaway from the hustle and bustle of a city.